roman-milk/roman-milk.github.io/dianes-diaries.md

  But first there was one last act to be played out in the Henry/Diane story.

  I had just unpacked from my latest district trip and the door bell rang.
 I went to the door and found Diane standing there.
-Report_Story #5